dityakp/strapi-application-ecs-fargate/DEPLOYMENT.md

 This project deploys a Strapi application on AWS ECS Fargate using Terraform and GitHub Actions.

+**Status**: Ready for deployment with GitHub Actions CI/CD pipeline.

 ## Architecture

 - **ECS Fargate**: Runs the containerized Strapi application